kinecosystem/kin-website-docs/docs/intro.md

 title: Getting Started
 ---

+So now you've read through the "Kin Architecture Overview" and "How It Works" and you're ready to start building with Kin?
+Before you jump into our technical docs please take some time to check out our different environments and what you need for each of them.
 We currently have both a Test and Production environment.
 Each of these environments has its own separate blockchain and a list of required parts to build with them.

 ### Test Environment

 Our test environment gives you the ability to quickly dive into building and sending [transactions](https://docs.kin.org/terms-and-concepts#transaction) using one of our Hello World applications for iOS, Android or Unity.
 You can even verify your [transactions](https://docs.kin.org/terms-and-concepts#transaction) using our [Blockchain Explorer](https://www.kin.org/blockchainExplorer).
-When you are building an app on our test environment, you really only need two things:
+When you are building an app on our test environment, only need two things:

 * __Client App__
   * Using one of our client SDKs (for iOS, Android or Unity)